eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

     property cannot be mapped to one of the registered CoAP *content-format* codes.
   * (optional) *location-query*: The *hono-command* query parameter contains the name of the command to execute.
     This option will only be present if the response contains a command to be executed by the device.
-  * (optional) *location-path*: The location path is `command/${tenantId}/${deviceId}` for one-way-commands and `command_response/${tenantId}/${deviceId}/<command-request-id>` for commands expecting  a response.
+  * (optional) *location-path*: This option will only be present if the response contains a command to be executed by the device.
+The location path is `c//${deviceId}` or `command//${deviceId}` for one-way-commands and `cr//${deviceId}/<command-request-id>` or `command_response//${deviceId}/<command-request-id>` for commands expecting a response.
 In the latter case, the *location-path* option contains exactly the URI-path that the device must use when sending its response to the command.
-Note that in both cases the `${tenantId}/${deviceId}` path segments indicate the device that the command is targeted at.
-This option will only be present if the response contains a command to be executed by the device.
+Note that in both cases the `${deviceId}` path segment indicates the device that the command is targeted at. `command` and `command_response` will be used if the request also uses the fully spelled out endpoint name.
 * Response Body:
   * (optional) Arbitrary data serving as input to a command to be executed by the device, if status code is 2.05 (Content).
   * (optional) Error details, if status code is >= 4.00.